EMT and Paramedic Study Resources: Free Tools to Crush Your Class

 Here is a playlist of videos that will help students pass their paramedic classes.
 It is advised to pair this with the EMT videos above.
 After all, the first half of Paramedic is essentially a more in-depth rehash of everything students learned in EMT class.

-This is a very good Youtube Channel, we recommend subscribing to it.
+This is a great YouTube channel.
+We recommend subscribing to it.

 SkillStat ECG Simulator

-SkillStat Provides a free mini-game to study and learn rhythm strips.
-Click on the link below and test your knowledge.
+SkillStat provides a free mini-game to study and learn rhythm strips.
+Test your knowledge here:

 The Dubins Book

-One of the best books a Paramedic Student can obtain during their class is Rapid Interpretation of EKG’s, Sixth Edition.
-The Dubins book covers just about every aspect of understanding a rhythm strip.
+One of the best books a Paramedic Student can get during their class is Rapid Interpretation of EKG’s, Sixth Edition by Dubin.
+It covers just about every aspect of understanding a rhythm strip and is considered the gold standard for learning ECG interpretation.

 These are the actual sheets that proctors will use to test potential Paramedics when they test for their NREMT Certifications.
 These exams are typically held at the location the potential EMT has received their training.